Frequently Asked Questions

 The program starts in the winter semester; i.e. October.
 There is only one intake per year.
 The application period runs from 15 February to 31 March.

-In 2022, we offer 75 study places.
+In 2025, we will offer 95 study places.

 In the selection process, 50% of the places are allocated to 'foreign students', 50% are allocated to 'domestic students'.
 Please check our information about the selection criteria or your chances for admission for further information.